MarcosMene/marcosmeneghetti_portfolio/README.md

-# This is my portfolio of Full-stact developer.
+# This is my portfolio of Full-stack developer.

 Hi, my name is Marcos Meneghetti.
 I am a Full-stack developer.
 Here you will find informations about me and my works as front and back-end developer.